ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Legislative findings.
-The Legislature finds that any relief and long-term recovery from the economic fallout of the COVID-19 pandem- ic must recognize the disproportionate burden  mothers  have  weathered.
+The legislature finds that any relief and long-term recovery from the economic fallout of the COVID-19 pandem- ic must recognize the disproportionate burden  mothers  have  weathered.
  Women,  especially  mothers,  have faced the brunt of the economic chal-